We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 According to McKinsey, companies that excel at personalization generate 40% more revenue than their peers, proof that making the customer the center of your work pays off.

 Timing plays a critical role in the quality of responses.
-Surveys should be sent when the customer experience is still fresh, such as after onboarding, a support interaction, or a key milestone in the lifecycle.
-This ensures that feedback is more accurate and relevant to recent experiences.
+Surveys should be sent when the customer experience is still fresh, such as after onboarding or a key milestone in the lifecycle.
+This is so that feedback is more accurate, and reflective of recent experiences and changes.

 Not all customers should receive the same survey experience.
 Segmenting surveys based on factors like lifecycle stage, product usage, or customer persona makes feedback more relevant.
 Tailored surveys lead to more thoughtful responses and help teams better understand the needs of different customer groups.